 Your accommodation: Solitaire Lodge

-Continue on to Taupo and marvel at the lake, a giant crater formed following a volcanic eruption in the year 180 CE.
-As you approach the city, be sure to stop at Huka Falls to view the spectacular sight of hundreds of cubic metres of water spilling every second down the narrow 11 metre drop.
+This drive will take you through the thermal region just south of Rotorua.
+Home to a plethora of unique geothermal attractions including boiling mud pits, natural hot springs and steaming geysers, this area is a must do before you move on to Napier.
+Notable attractions are Wai-O-Tapu, Waimangu and Craters of the Moon.
+Continue on to Taupō and marvel at the lake, a giant crater formed following a volcanic eruption in the year 180 CE.
+As you approach the town, be sure to stop at Huka Falls to view the spectacular sight of hundreds of cubic metres of water spilling every second down the narrow 11 metre drop.
+For an extra thrill take a jet-boat ride at the base of the falls.
+Leaving Taupō, follow the road as it climbs the rugged Ahimanawa Range before descending back down the Pacific Coast to art deco coastal township of Napier.

 With spectacular panoramic views of the Pacific Ocean, nestled among 6,000 acres of rugged coastal farmland, The Farm at Cape Kidnappers offers a multitude of activities within a five-star luxury setting.
-Offering many comfortable spaces to relax and unwind, including an intimate snug, stylish lounges, outdoor conservatory areas - there is no better way to take in this picturesque landscape.
+Offering many comfortable spaces to relax and unwind, including intimate snug, stylish lounges, and outdoor conservatory areas - there is no better way to take in this picturesque landscape.

-Choose from a range of leisure facilities such as: a heated infinity pool and jacuzzi, spa treatments with beautiful forest and ocean views, a world class golf course and clubhouse and a fully equipped gym, offering yoga, pilates, golf specific fitness and personal training.
+Choose from a range of leisure facilities such as a heated infinity pool and jacuzzi, spa treatments with beautiful forest and ocean views, a world-class golf course and clubhouse and a fully equipped gym, offering yoga, pilates, golf-specific fitness and personal training.

-Your accommodation: The Farm at Cape Kidnappers
+Your accommodation: Rosewood Cape Kidnappers

 A tour designed for those who are looking for a more intimate experience of renowned Hawke's Bay wineries.
 Learn about the local yield and the region's long viticultural history, and indulge in a two course gourmet lunch.
 Taste classic varieties such as Shiraz, Merlot, Cabernet Sauvignon, Pinot Gris Viognier, Semillon and Riesling.
 There will also be an opportunity to taste sherry, port and dessert reds.

-Your accommodation: The Farm at Cape Kidnappers
+Your accommodation: Rosewood Cape Kidnappers

-Located in Hawke's Bay, one of New Zealand's most important wine districts, Cape Kidnappers has a rich history.
-The Farm is a five-star experience set on a 6,000-acre sheep and cattle farm which encompasses land reminiscent of Montana but plunges 800 feet straight into the sea.
-A championship golf course designed by Tom Doak is just one reason to experience The Farm.The rolling countryside of the Hawke's Bay leads you into some of New Zealand’s richest farmland, located around the Manawatu region.
+The rolling countryside of the Hawke's Bay leads you into some of New Zealand’s richest farmland, located around the Manawatu region.
 Passing along the Manawatu Gorge the Wairarapa welcomes you.
 Masterton is home to the golden shears sheep shearing competition while just further south Greytown boasts the largest concentration of historic wooden buildings in the country.

-Your accommodation: Naumi Studio Wellington
+Your accommodation: Bolton Hotel Wellington

 Choose to explore more of Wellington's sights before dropping your rental car at the airport depot and continuing your onward journey.